 - Freshmen and sophomores take courses that introduce scholarly inquiry into the humanities and arts, social sciences, mathematics, and physical and biological sciences.

 - Honors 198 (Freshman Seminar) draws on the experience of upperclassmen acting as peer facilitators.

 - Upperclassmen enjoy an interdisciplinary approach to the study of civilization, arts, and sciences.

 - The Honors Thesis is based on your original faculty-mentored research; certain majors instead complete a rigorous senior capstone project

 - Honors students are also able to take advantage of priority registration to ensure they get access to the best courses available.

+Honors courses are offered fall and spring semesters.
+Class sizes are small so you can present your knowledge and views to others who listen and discuss topics with you.
 You partner with your Honors advisor, and academic advisors in the college of your major, to be sure you are on track and successful at meeting your personal goals.